 HIV may have few or no symptoms for up to 10 years or more before the symptoms of AIDS develop.

 HIV can develop into AIDS, which can be a serious, life-threatening disease.
 But thanks to improved treatments and therapies for AIDS, people are now able to live with HIV/AIDS for many years.

 Is there a cure?
 How is it treated?

 No, there is no cure for HIV or AIDS.
 But there are medicines prescribed by healthcare providers that can help symptoms and allow people with HIV and AIDS to live longer, healthier lives.
-It is very important to get tested and treated by a healthcare provider for HIV anytime you have unprotected sex.
+In fact when you take HIV medications it can lessen the risk of passing HIV to sexual partners, this is known as U=U.

 How can you prevent it?

 HIV is most commonly spread through unprotected sex.
 Remember that the only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid HIV is to use a latex condom correctly every time you have sex – and to never share needles.

 Latex condoms give good protection against HIV during vaginal, anal and oral sex on a penis.
 For protection against HIV during oral sex on a vagina, you can use a dental dam – a thin square of latex – between the mouth and the vulva.
 It is very important to avoid any contact with the blood of an infected person.